osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ### Next health message expected

-The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the id Connectors.{machinename}.{componentid}.NextHealthMessageExpected.
-The stream is linked to {machinename}.{componentid} static stream.
-Heard beat message is expected once a minute.
+The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the id Adapters.{machinename}.{componentid}.NextHealthMessageExpected.
+The stream is linked to the Adapter Health static stream: {machinename}.{componentid}.
+Heart beat message is expected once a minute.

 | Type         | Property |  Description     |
 |--------------|----------|------------------|